micropython/micropython/docs/library/uctypes.rst

 behind it is similar to CPython's ``ctypes`` modules, but the actual API is different, streamlined and optimized for small size.
-The basic idea of the module is to define data structure layout with about the same power as the C language allows, and the access it using familiar dot-syntax to reference sub-fields.
+The basic idea of the module is to define data structure layout with about the same power as the C language allows, and then access it using familiar dot-syntax to reference sub-fields.

 .. seealso::